 Stakeholder engagement is critical in ensuring that your software implementation is successful.
 Executives must set the tone, while managers and end-users should be actively involved throughout the process.

 Regular updates, clear communication, and addressing concerns as they arise keep everyone aligned and committed to the project’s success.
-The active involvement of stakeholders at all levels helps ensure that the software meets the company’s needs and is adopted effectively.
+The active involvement of stakeholders at all levels helps ensure that the accounting software for contractors meets the company’s needs and is adopted effectively.

 3. Prepare for Data Migration (Technology)